eye3/nkit4nodejs/README.md

 - Explicitly define Javascript type of scalar (primitive) data, fetched from XML source.
   Integers, numbers, strings, datetimes and booleans are supported.

-- Control progress of chunked download of big XML string and cancel this download
+- Control progress of chunked download and parsing of big XML string

 - With extra options you can tune some aspects of conversion:
 	- trim strings